Ceiling collapses at Brooklyn subway station

 BROOKLYN — A portion of ceiling collapsed at the Borough Hall subway station Wednesday afternoon.

-One person as reported injured, officials said.
+One person was reported injured, officials said.
+Her suitcase was also knocked out of her hand.

 "I heard a loud bang, I turn around, and a part of the ceiling COLLAPSED," one man tweeted.
 "This was on the Manhattan bound 4/5 train platform near the front end.
 There was a lady standing close to the platform edge and her suitcase got knocked over from the debris, I hope she’s okay."

+Borough Hall is one of the oldest stations in New York, Byford said.
+Any renovation is difficult because so much work has been done on the road above it.

+"This reinforces my determination to get the funding," Byford said.
+"We need to get on with modernizing our stations to prevent this kind of thing from happening."

-Manhattanbound 4 and 5 trains are bypassing Borough Hall.
-Customers are being advised to expect delays on the 2, 3, 4 and 5 lines.
+Manhattanbound 4 and 5 trains were bypassing Borough Hall.
+Customers were advised to expect delays on the 2, 3, 4 and 5 lines.